emanuel2718/myreddit-dl/README.md

 &nbsp;

-**WARNING: This is a work in progress.
+**WARNING**: This is a work in progress.
 If you see this message, use at your own risk**

-NOTE: When this is ready for production this message will not be here and `myreddit-dl` will be found on PyPi
+NOTE: When ready for production; this message will not be here and `myreddit-dl` will be found on PyPi

 # Index